Blog | Personal Finance

 For instance, if we have a hard childhood, we blame our parents.
 If we get bad grades, we blame our teachers.
 And if we don't get promoted, we blame our boss.

 Politics is no different.
 Most people believe that a politician will save them.
-If the economy is bad, like it is now, we assume it's the government's fault.
+If the economy is bad, we assume it's the government's fault.
 And there is no season where blame is passed around more than during an election year.
-All you have to do is watch the commercials.
+All you have to do is watch the ads.

 Moving beyond blame